zk4x/zyx/README.md

 Machine learning library written in rust.

-Zyx is semi small and all dependencies are optional (i. e. zyx was build from scratch in rust and OpenCL), .rlib is 2.5MB.
+Zyx is semi small and has only few dependencies (i. e. zyx was build from scratch in rust and OpenCL).

 ## Tensors